Jrogbaaa/The-Way/docs/chatbot.md

 - "Can you suggest a content calendar for a fitness brand?"
 - "What hashtag strategy works best for small businesses on Instagram?"
 - "How do I improve my conversion rate from social media traffic?"
+- "Which content pillars should I focus on for maximum engagement?"
+- "What's the ideal posting frequency for my Instagram account?"
+- "How can I optimize my captions for better engagement?"
+- "What platform-specific tactics should I use for TikTok vs. Instagram?"

 ## Implementation Details